Psuedomonas/Pytimer/README.md

 * Fixed typos

 ## Bugs
-* sometimes there is a trailing 0 in the output, caused by decimal place drop in h, mins, or secs - severity: trivial
+* When a decimal place is removed, trailing 0s can appear in output - severity: trivial
 * Alarm not implemented